 - Stay away from high-fat foods and a high-fat diet.

-According to research published in the Journal of the American Medical Association, regular smokers greatly increase their chances of developing macular degeneration.
+According to research published in the Journal of the American Medical Association, regular smokers increase their chances of developing macular degeneration.
 The more you smoke and the longer you smoke, the higher your risk of AMD.
 The good news is that even if you’ve been smoking for years, quitting smoking goes far towards prevention and avoiding macular degeneration.

 A study that was conducted of about 4,000 seniors over a 15-year span, called the Beaver Dam Eye Study, found that people who exercised three or more times a week lowered their risk of developing wet macular degeneration.
 Even a half an hour a day of moderate physical activity, such as walking, can reduce your chances of AMD.

-Do You Know Someone With Macular Degeneration?
+Do You Know Someone with Macular Degeneration?

 If you have a friend or loved one that struggles with vision loss due to Macular Degeneration let them know that there is more that can be done.
-The International Academy of Low Vision Specialists helps patients across the US and Internationally to maximize their remaining vision in order to regain their independence.
+The International Academy of Low Vision Specialists helps patients across the US and Internationally to maximize their remaining vision to regain their independence.
 Advances in technology have made reading, using a computer, seeing faces, and even driving, something that can be often accomplished with custom optics and electronic aids.